-Attendance at a feeder nursery does not exclude the need to apply for a Reception place at the School.
+Attendance at a feeder nursery does not exclude the need to apply for a Reception place at the school.
 Please note that priority for admission is not given to those children attending a feeder nursery.
 Having read all the information available in this booklet and from individual schools parents may indicate their preferred school(s) for their child to attend.
 Before deciding to apply for a place at a particular school, you need to consider carefully how your child will travel to school, as you will not necessarily be eligible for transport assistance.
-(See pages 84 -88 for details on Home to School Transport).
+Home to School Transport.